lucee/lucee-docs/docs/03.reference/01.functions/queryconvertforgrid/function.md

 - function-queryslice
 categories:
 - query
-description: 'Use instead the function QuerySlice. '
+description: 'Use instead the function QuerySlice.'
 ---

 Use instead the function [[function-QuerySlice]].